Contractor or Employee

 Part Time, Temporary, and Seasonal Employees

-Seasonal employees are hired to help during a specific season, typically the Christmas season.
+Seasonal employees are hired to help during a specific season, typically the winter holiday season.
 Federal and state laws protecting employees frequently apply to seasonal workers, regardless of the temporary nature of their employment.
-This isn't always the case, however, and depending on the jurisdiction an analysis of the employment context may be required to determine the nature of the relationship between the parties.
+This isn't always the case, however.
+Depending on the jurisdiction, an analysis of the employment context may be required to determine the nature of the relationship between the parties.